What Does a Registered Agent Do?

 Should I Use a Registered Agent Service?

-There are distinct benefits to using an affordable, national, third-party registered agent service, these include:
+There are distinct benefits to using a third-party registered agent, these include:

 - Compliance with the Law